Create Windows applications in Configuration Manager

-Starting in version 2002, you can install complex applications using task sequences via the application model.
+You can install complex applications using task sequences via the application model.
 Add a task sequence deployment type to an app either to install or uninstall the app.
 This deployment type provides the following behaviors:

 Display the app task sequence with an icon in Software Center.
 An icon makes it easier for users to find and identify the app task sequence.